HR’s Guide to Payroll Basics

 Do Payroll Yourself

 This is the lowest-cost option, but it’s time-consuming and error-prone.
 HR and accounting teams will need to use a spreadsheet and will need to calculate taxes.

-Payroll services are more costly, but it’s generally more reliable and there are fewer errors.
+Payroll services are more costly, but it’s generally more reliable with fewer errors.

 Hire an Accountant to Manage Payroll